Does piriformis syndrome go away?

 The first most important step is for your doctor to confirm that you do have piriformis syndrome.
 This is mainly done by doing a physical exam, as MRI or X-ray won’t show anything.
 Some patients may get wrongly diagnosed as having low back issues, when what they really have is piriformis syndrome.
 The main treatment involves stretching the piriformis muscle through formal physical therapy, or exercises on your own.
 Combining exercises with rest and anti-inflammatories is usually enough to make your piriformis syndrome go away.
 If this doesn’t work then your doctor may be able to give you a steroid injection near the piriformis muscle.
 Rarely, if all else fails then there is a surgical technique to release the tension on the nerve.
 This surgery is hardly ever needed or done.
 I have actually never recommended it in my orthopedic practice in Colorado Springs.

 I hope I was able to answer your questions about if piriformis syndrome goes away.
-If you still have any questions or want to schedule an in person or virtual consult, please feel free to contact me.
+If you would like me to treat your piriformis syndrome, contact us below to make an appointment if you are in the Colorado Springs area.
+I also am available for virtual consults.

 -Written by Dr. Daniel Paull